NbAiLab/notram/guides/setting_up_machines_for_training_tensorflow.md

 # Setting up machines for training
-This goes through the process of setting up the machines necessary for training on a TPU.
-Before attempting this, you should have generated some tfrecord-files with your training data.
+This goes through the process of setting up the machines necessary for training with Tensorflow on a TPU.
+With the new TPU VM architecture, this step is unnecessary.

 ## Create a VM
 The VM needs to be in the same zone as your TPU and bucket.
 There are a lot of ways of creating the VM, and in many cases you will create from a stored image.
 However, if you want to create one from scratch, you can go through https//console.cloud.google.com -> Compute Engine -> VM Instances.
 Click "Create Instance".